Wisdom Teeth Removal

 - Infections: Occasionally, infections occur after surgery.
 It is easily treatable and usually requires a quick office visit and exam.
 A prescription of antibiotic will typically do the trick.

-If extraction becomes necessary, the dental team at Christie Dental of Indian Harbour Beach will provide the safest, most comfortable extraction procedure possible.
-Even though many fear getting their wisdom teeth removed, you can expect considerate, efficient dental care from our team.
+If extraction becomes necessary, the experienced team of providers at Christie Dental of Indian Harbour Beach will perform the safest, most comfortable extraction procedure possible.
+Even though many fear getting their wisdom teeth removed, you can expect considerate, efficient, quality care from our team.
 For more information on wisdom teeth removal, or to schedule an appointment in Indian Harbour Beach, Florida, call us at .